$15,000 Sign On Bonus for offers accepted by December 31, 2022. Terms and Conditions apply

-Clin I, Clin II, Clin III: Current RN licensure in Virginia or eligible or compact state
+Current RN licensure in Virginia or eligible compact state

 Licensure, Certification, or Registration Requirements for continued employment:

-Clin I, Clin II, Clin III: Current RN licensure in Virginia, AHA BLS HCP Certification or equivalent
+Current RN licensure in Virginia AHA BLS HCP Certification or equivalent

-All registered nurses without a Bachelor's degree in Nursing (or higher) will be required to enroll in an approved RN to BSN program within two years of their start date and to complete the program within five years of their start date unless grandfathered under previous requirements.
+All registered nurses without a Bachelor's degree in Nursing (or higher) will be required to enroll in an approved RN to BSN program within two years of their start date and to complete the program within five years of their start date.

-Clin I, Clin II, Clin III: Completion of a Bachelor’s Degree in Nursing (or higher) from an accredited program Clin III: Certification in specialty area
+Certification in specialty area.
+Completion of a Bachelor’s Degree (or higher) in Nursing from an accredited program

 Independent action(s) required: